levaidaniel/login_ykhmac/README.md

   Standalone or combined mode.
 It's a capability boolean, shouldn't have any values specified (i.e. the option's presence turns standalone mode on).
 # Setup
 ## Prerequisites
-### Packages
 * ykpers
 * libyubikey
-### YubiKey serial number
+* YubiKey serial number

   Printed on the key itself or can be queried with `ykinfo -s`.

   State files used by the authentication program are named as the serial number, all one word, the complete 8 digits.
-### YubiKey HMAC-SHA1 challenge-response key configured in one of the YubiKey slots
+* YubiKey HMAC-SHA1 challenge-response

+  Key configured in one of the YubiKey slots.

   See YubiKey documentation on how to set this up.
 ## login.conf(5)
-### Per-user state directory (defaults to `$HOME/.login_ykhmac/<serial>`)
+### Per-user state directory
+Defaults to `$HOME/.login_ykhmac/<serial>`.
 ```
 ykhmac:\
     :auth=-ykhmac:\